 10. Cheese

-You can feed your dog cheese “in small to moderate quantities,” as long as your dog isn’t lactose intolerant.It is rare but still possible in dogs.
-Best choice is low-fat varieties, such as cottage cheese or mozzarella.
+You can feed your dog cheese “in small to moderate quantities” if your dog isn’t lactose intolerant.It is rare but still possible in dogs.
+The best choice is low-fat varieties, such as cottage cheese or mozzarella.

 11. Popcorn